095056/Luis/Mirrors.md

 A default Termux packages repository and content seeder for available mirrors.
 This host is not behind any CDN, so please use mirrors or `pkg` which will automatically select appropriate host for you.

+**Server is IPv6-only and uses IPv6-to-IPv4 proxy provided by FossHost.
+It is quite slow but we don't have anything better at the moment.
+Hopefully you understand what's going on.
+If slow download speed bothers you, please use mirror instead.**

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|
 |[Main](https://github.com/termux/termux-packages)      |`deb https://packages.termux.org/apt/termux-main stable main`|